Christmas music is great. Funny Christmas music is better. But which versions can help parents from losing their minds?

 I’m not sure which version of this song is ideal, but Elmo?
 Sure.
 I guess.
-I’m not sure, but perhaps this song could encourage children to want non-material things for Christmas.
-I can’t prove this of course.
-It’s just a theory.
-Let’s test it, shall we?
+Perhaps this song could encourage children to want non-material things for Christmas.
+It’s an unproven theory so let’s test it, shall we?

 Alvin and the Chipmunks: “Up on the House-Top”

 I used to hate the Chipmunk’s versions of songs.
 Then I had a toddler.
 Now I love the stupid joy they spread.
 And this Christmas song by Alvin and the Chipmunks is one that has made the cut.
 This is fine.
 I can live with this.

 This funny Christmas song does not originate with Jimmy Durante, but his deeply weird delivery of it in the famous 1969 short “movie,” is kind of the only way to go.
 I think kids like this version (or at least my daughter does) because it sounds like a weird dad trying to make this song cool and failing.